JosephTLucas/HackThisAI/challenge/medium_honey_i_shrunk_the_pets/README.md

 # Honey, I Shrunk the Pets

+## Scenario
 Submit a picture of a dog.
 That should be easy, right?
 Well, when we shrink it to 25% of it's original size, it needs to get classified as a cat.
-You can decide if this a comment about "lap dogs."
+You can decide if this a comment about lap dogs.

+## Objective
+Submit an image that gets classified as a dog at full size, but classified as a cat when shrunk.

 ## Instructions
 1. Run `docker build --tag shrunk_pets .`